stolostron/rhacm-docs/governance/policy_overview.md

         * Use your internal security standards or industry standards for the `annotations` field.
 You can view policy violations based on the standards and categories that you define for your policy on the _Policies_ page, from the console.
         * You must add your `label` directly into the YAML file to create a label.

+   - `disabled` parameter provides the ability to enable and disable your policies.

   - `remediationAction` parameter specifies the remediation of your policy.
 The parameter values are _enforce_ and _inform_.
+The _inform_ value reports whether the cluster is compliant to the specified policies.
+You must remediate your policy manually.
+The _enforce_ value automatically remediates your policy on target managed clusters.

+      **Note**: For example, with `remediationAction` set to _inform_ and a policy that requires a specific role-based access control (RBAC), the policy status reports that the cluster is non-compliant if the role is not on the cluster.
+The policy includes the list of violations.
+No remediation actions are carried out in _inform_ mode.

-The _inform_ value, creates a list of violations for you to manually remediate.
-The _enforce_ value, automatically creates the missing policy on the target managed clusters.
+      With `remediationAction` set to _enforce_, the Red Hat Advanced Cluster Management for Kubernetes policy manager automatically creates the missing policy on the target managed clusters.

-  - `disabled` parameter provides the ability to enable and disable your policies.

   - `namespace` selector specifies which namespaces within the hub cluster that the policy is applied to.